Wellington's historic heritage sites

 Heritage orders can protect places of special value or significance.
 They can only be done through heritage protection authorities.
 For more information, see Heritage orders in district plans - Ministry for the Environment.

-To view the list of buildings in Wellington that are protected by Heritage Orders, see Volume 1, Chapter 20 of the District Plan
+To view the list of buildings in Wellington that are protected by Heritage Orders, see our 2024 District Plan website.

 What to do if you want to make changes to a listed heritage item